-This physical separation ensures that a failure or disruption in one AZ does not impact the availability or performance of other AZs in the region.
+The physical separation of availability zones ensures that a failure or disruption in one AZ does not impact the availability or performance of other AZs in the region.
 In the event of a catastrophe, the best practice is to have at least two additional availability zones within the region to take over.
 While not all cloud providers have achieved this level of redundancy across all regions, it remains a common goal.

 Importance of Understanding Cloud Regions and Availability Zones

 Cloud regions and availability zones (AZs) are foundational to a highly available and resilient cloud deployment.
 Traditionally, organizations deployed applications in a single data center and occasionally in a second one for backup and disaster recovery.
 With the cloud, they can easily deploy applications across multiple AZs within a region for high availability.

 Global cloud service providers, including Amazon Web Services (AWS), Microsoft Azure, Google Cloud Platform (GCP), Oracle Cloud, Alibaba Cloud, and IBM Cloud, all support and utilize these familiar concepts to improve application availability.
 Understanding cloud regions and availability zones can help organizations architect and deploy applications in optimal locations to address instant scalability, load balancing, high availability, and fault tolerance demands.